 UTAD in Wyckoff trading means Upthrust After Distribution.
-It describes a late-distribution test above a prior range high where price briefly moves into higher ground but fails to build durable acceptance above that area.
+It describes a late-stage distribution event where price probes above a prior range high, then fails to build durable acceptance above that upper area.

 Key Points

-- UTAD is a Wyckoff distribution event tied to the upper side of a range.
+- It belongs to the upper side of a Wyckoff distribution range.

 - The probe above the prior high is only the first condition.

-- Failed acceptance above the upper area strengthens the case.
+- Failed acceptance above the range high strengthens the reading.

 - Sustained acceptance above the same area weakens or cancels the UTAD interpretation.